• Skip to primary navigation

 Frequently Asked Questions

-While liquid smoke contains naturally occurring compounds similar to those found in burnt food and may raise some concerns, studies suggest it's safe for consumption in recommended amounts.
+While liquid smoke contains naturally occurring compounds similar to those found in burnt food, it may raise some concerns.
+However, studies suggest that it's safe for consumption in recommended amounts.

 The filtration process removes most harmful carcinogens, and typical usage in recipes is well below concerning levels.
 However, moderation is key, and consuming excessive amounts is not advised.
-You will only need a small amount in this recipe for the vegetarian alternative recipe.
+You will only need a small amount for this recipe's vegetarian alternative.

 Soup Recipes